UoB-COMSM0166/2026-group-11/README.md

 At the start of the project, we compared several game ideas in online meetings.
 The two ideas we returned to most were a rhythm game and a tower defence game.
 We chose tower defence because it gave us a clear structure: enemies follow a path, the player places towers, and each level ends with a clear win or loss.

-Our first plan was bigger than the final game.
-Around week three, we wanted to make a multiplayer tower defence game, where players could build defensive towers and send attacking units.
-We explored this idea with a PowerPoint prototype and some paper sketches.
+Our first plan was larger than the final game.
+Around week three, we wanted to make a multiplayer tower defence game where players could build defensive towers and send attacking units.
+We explored this idea with a PowerPoint prototype and paper sketches.

 https://github.com/user-attachments/assets/f44697fe-5f10-425b-bfe4-ec8478d52890